IIT Research Centers and IIT Service, Education, and Outreach Centers

 Service, Education, and Outreach Centers

-The Center offers professional consulting services through the College of Psychology at IIT.
+The Center offers professional consulting services through the Department of Psychology within Lewis College of Human Sciences.
 The center supports its clients through research-based solutions that improve individual, team, and organizational performance.
 George M. Langlois, Director, can be reached at 312.567.6471.

 The Center can bring the many disciplines resident at the Illinois Institute of Technology together in a collaborative relationship with business corporations, other academic institutions, government agencies and members of the NGO community to identify, develop, communicate, and help implement practical and equitable business strategies that advance the ecological sustainability of the Greater Chicago Area, while fostering our current and future economic viability.
 M. Krishna Erramilli, Director, can be reached at 312.906.6543 or email@example.com.